JMcrafter26/php-badges/About the statistics.md

 # About the statistics

-The statistics are open-source and available and **never collect/store any informations beside the use count of the script**.
+The statistics are open-source and available for everyone and **never collect/store any informations beside the use count of the script**.

 That means we **do not** know who is using the script and what they are doing with it.
 We do not collect any personal informations and we *never* will.